donovan680/simpleCSVsorter/README.md

 ## Algorithm

-In order to run simpleCSVsorter from the command line, the user must input the following:
+In order to run scannerCSVsorter from the command line, the user must input the following:

-`cat input.file | ./simpleCSVsorter -c header_to_sort_by > output.file`
+ ./sorter -c header_to_sort_by

 ### Required Parameters